AerialX/cargo-build/README.md

     cargo build

-In order to build `cargo-build`, you need to use the same nightlies as Cargo.
+In order to build `cargo-build`, you need to use the same rust version as Cargo.
-Run the `.travis.install.deps.sh` file from rust-lang/cargo.
+[multirust](https://github.com/brson/multirust) makes this easy, the version to install is referenced in `src/rustversion.txt`.
 Alternatively, fix your local Cargo for the latest rust (or find a relevant pull request) and override it with `.cargo/config`

 When building, provide a `LLVM_PREFIX` environment variable to the location of an LLVM 3.5 install prefix if you intent on building for targets like Emscripten.